Skip to main content

 Popular posts from this blog

-Christmas Events in Sioux City & Siouxland
+Guide to Christmas in Sioux City & Siouxland

-Christmas is coming!
-The Sioux City area has so many fun and festive events and activities to celebrate the Christmas season and I'm excited to share them all with you.
+Christmas is coming and the Sioux City area has so many fun and festive events and activities to celebrate.
+As we head into the Christmas season, I'm excited to share all of the local festive events and activities in Siouxland with you.
 This post features the best Christmas events in Siouxland, the best places in Siouxland to see Christmas lights , and some of the best places in Siouxland to see Santa !
-This post was originally written in 2018 and is now updated with 2024 events.
-I will keep updating this post throughout November and December 2024 as new details become available.
-Please email me at SiouxlandFamiliesBlog [at] gmail at anytime if you have updates I should add!
-Sioux City & Siouxland Christmas Events November 2024 Christmas at the Homestead at Adams Homestead and Nature Preserve Saturday 11/09/24 November 9th from noon to 4pm at Adams Homestead and Nature Preserve in North Sioux City, South Dakota Historical buildings will be festively decorated, vendors will be on site, and ...
+Now updated with 2025 events!
+This post was originally written in 2018 and is updated each year with the newest Christmassy fun in Siouxland.
+I'll keep updating it with 2025 info throughout November and December 2025 as new details become available.
+Please email me at SiouxlandFamiliesBlog [at] gmail anytime if you have updates that I should add!
+Jump To: 🎄 Siouxland Christmas Events • November Events • December Week 1 • December Week 2 ...

 Siouxland Pumpkin Patches

 One of the best parts of living right in the middle of some of the world's best farmland is access to amazing pumpkin patches!
-Whether you're looking for simply pumpkins in a farm field, or an all-day adventure with corn mazes, hayrides, apple cider donuts, and cute photo opps, or something in between, Siouxland probably has your type of pumpkin patch!
-Here are the best pumpkin patches in Iowa, Nebraska, and South Dakota within a 2-hour drive from downtown Sioux City, listed by distance from downtown Sioux City: Now updated with 2024 hours, rates, and events, and I will update throughout the season as new details are available.
+Whether you're looking for simply pumpkins in a farm field; an all-day adventure with corn mazes, hayrides, apple cider donuts, and cute photo opps; or something in between, Siouxland probably has your type of pumpkin patch!
+Here are the best pumpkin patches in Iowa, Nebraska, and South Dakota within a 2-hour drive from downtown Sioux City, listed by distance from downtown Sioux City: 2025 update currently in progress.
+I am working to make sure I have this fall's accurate hours, rates, and events, and I will continue to update throughout the season as new details are available.
 Please e-mail me if you own or operate a pumpkin patch and would like to update your entry or add a patch to our list!
-Scarecrow Farm Photo used with permission from Scarecrow Farm Location : 1592 Charles Avenue, Lawton, Iowa Distance from downtown Sioux City : 8.7 miles/ 15 minutes (4 miles East of Menards) Dates for 2024 : Sunflower Days a...
+Scarecrow Farm Photo used with permission from Scarecrow Farm Location : 1592 Charles Avenue, Lawton, Iowa Distance from downtown Sioux City : 8.7...